Tristoun/AI_project_huggingface/README.md

 Install require Librairies:
-pip install RealtimeSTT (if you are on Ubuntu and it failed to install use sudo apt-get install portaudio19-dev and then retry the installation of this package) pip install -U transformers pip install torch pip install opencv-python pip install ultralytics pip install supervision
+pip install RealtimeSTT (if you are on Ubuntu and it failed to install use sudo apt-get install portaudio19-dev and then retry the installation of this package)
+- pip install -U transformers
+- pip install torch
+- pip install opencv-python
+- pip install ultralytics
+- pip install supervision
+- pip install accelerate
+- pip install sentencepiece
+- pip install sacremoses

 When you launch the project it will take a while depending on your internet connection it needed to download the model you requests
 So be patient.